 Nobody seems to consider this role when it comes to planning a survival group.
 It is something overlooked by many.
 If you ever interacted with people under various circumstances (like working in retail), you should know by now how important it is to have someone that’s good at conflict resolution and negotiation.
 In a survival group, having a mediator is crucial to the success of the team.When dealing with stress and harsh living condition, your group is going to develop internal conflicts.
 That’s just the nature of human beings.

-Having a person inside your group that has extensive medical knowledge is critical if your group has to prepare for extreme long-term events.
+Having a person inside your group that has extensive medical knowledge is critical.
+Especially if your group has to prepare for extreme long-term events.
 The medic is the one who keeps everyone healthy and the one that helps members with setting dietary changes.
 Having a medic trained in everything from battlefield surgery to herbal remedies will give your group an incredible advantage.
 The other members should learn from the medic in order to disperse this life saving knowledge.
 There’s no use in stressing this anymore as it should be common sense: if you want to survive you need a medic in your group.

-This person is the one that knows the region very well and knows where resources are located and how to reach them when needs arise.
-This is the type of person that knows how to explore the surrounding areas without leaving a trail and he or she will not spend too much time at camp.
+This person is the one that knows the region very well and knows where resources are located.
+He or she knows how to reach them when needs arise.
+This is the type of person that knows how to explore the surrounding areas without leaving a trail.
+The scout will not spend too much time at camp.
 The type of person that can provide you with any material or supplies you need if given a list.
 He will know exactly where to look for what you need and how to obtain it.
 Since the scout will do most of the exploring, he or she will be in the best position to alert the group of incoming threats.

 Recommended reading: Know your region before disaster strikes